 Calf muscle strain is one of the most common muscle strain injuries among athletes.
 People who play sports that require sprinting and quick footwork have an increased risk of this type of injury.

-Problems in the calf muscle can cause:
+Problems in your calf muscles can cause:

 Get help right away if you have: